-Showing his independent streak again, Lipson stood anyway.
+Showing his independent streak again, Lipson stood anyway, rebuffing Harper’s unconvincing offer to stand down at the subsequent election if Lipson gave him a clear run this time.
 An association was formed to support him and a furious by-election campaign ensued.
-Lipson cheekily stood using an “Independent Conservative” label and polled 10,533 votes, beating the official Conservative candidate by just 339 votes.
+Lipson cheekily stood using an ‘Independent Conservative’ label and polled 10,533 votes, beating the official Conservative candidate by just 339 votes.

 In Parliament, he proved a gifted and frequent orator, making more speeches in his first year than his reticent predecessors Agg-Gardner and Preston had done in decades.
 He was at his most passionate in condemning Nazism and he was prepared to support pro-Arab land regulations on the basis that ‘at this time, Great Britain’s interests are the interests of the Jew and the Jew has not so many friends in the world to-day that he can afford to quarrel with his best friend’.